Divorce in Mississippi

 Gulfport and Biloxi

 You will never forget August 29, 2005 when the storm hit.
-While Hurricane Katrina did lots of damage to your things, what you are walking through over ten years later feels just as frightening, maybe more so.
+While Hurricane Katrina did lots of damage to your things, what you are walking through over fifteen years later feels just as frightening, maybe more so.
 After the storm, everyone rallied together.
 But today, you feel all alone --like nobody could possibly understand everything that is happening.
 You need a partner to help rebuild your life, and looking outside the Coast may give you fresh perspective.

 The Hub City is bisected by the boundaries of Forrest County and Lamar County, but at the moment, you feel bisected by anger and sadness over the prospect of divorce.
 Whether you work at Camp Shelby, in health care or at one of the Universities, Hattiesburg feels much smaller than usual these days.